haven-jeon/GMenuNext/README.md

 * About screen using about.txt

 **2018-04-25**
-* Save screenshot in a ./screenshots
+* Save screenshot in a ./screenshots folder;
 * First adjust in battery indicator based in data provided by Battery Logging.
 Thanks to @Valenhir, @m1024 and @Jutley for logging and sharing battery data. ;)

 **2018-04-24**